Enebeli/phase-2-webapp/README.md

 - [] Routing page 1 - About Us
 - [] Routing page 2 - Archive Page

 - Modularization:
-  - [] Review code to plan for DRY high level (layouts)
+  - [DONE] Review code to plan for DRY high level (layouts)
   - [] Review code for needed error handling (user facing and dev facing)
-  - [] Outline and build components (minimal styles, focus on functionality)
+  - [DONE] Outline and build components (minimal styles, focus on functionality)
   - [] Style content and make it responsive

 ## DEBUG
-- [DONE] Button was not submitting
+- [FIXED] Button was not submitting
-  - [DONE] forgot to add type="submit"
+  - forgot to add type="submit"
-- [DONE] Error pushing commits on github repository
+- [FIXED] Error pushing commits on github repository
-  - [DONE] File Image is too big, need to resize the file.
+  - File Image is too big, need to resize the file.
-- [DONE] fix button hydration - installed prop-types
+- [FIXED] fix button hydration
-- [ ] add footer
+  -  installed prop-types
-- [DONE] fix the navbar links - properly show the links being rendered in each page
+- [FIXED] fix the navbar links
+  - properly show the links being rendered in each page

 ## RESOURCES
 [Deploy Directus on Render.com](https://blog.jamin.sh/how-to-deploy-directus-to-rendercom)